Author: Revisions contributed by, Kathryn Socha, Legal Assistance Foundation of Metropolitan Chicago

 Debts from the marriage are subject to equitable division.
 Third-party creditors are not bound by the judgment and may still pursue either spouse.

-When determining how to allocate the parties’ marital residence, the court considers the needs of the children, the needs of the custodial parent, and contribution of the parties to the acquisition and maintenance of the home, as well as the likely disposition of the parties’ other property and other factors.
+When determining how to allocate the parties’ marital residence, the court considers the needs of the children, the needs of the parent with the majority of parenting time, and contribution of the parties to the acquisition and maintenance of the home, as well as the likely disposition of the parties’ other property and other factors.
 In determining the division of marital property, the court is required under 5/503(d) to consider the desirability of awarding the family home, or the right to live in the home for reasonable periods, to the spouse having custody of the children.

 Courts are generally reluctant to allow a party to remain indefinitely in the marital home without the remaining party refinancing the debt.

-Interest acquired in pensions or other retirement accounts by either spouse after the marriage and before a judgment of dissolution is entered are presumed to be marital property.
+Interest acquired in pensions or other retirement accounts by either spouse when contributions to such accounts are made during the marriage are presumed to be marital property.
 Thus, most judgments for dissolution make reference to the “marital portion” of retirement accounts.

 Retirement accounts are generally either defined benefit (usually a promise to pay a certain amount per month, and the employer bears the investment risks) or defined contribution (usually an investment account with the risk born by the employee).